The professorship is funded by the Robert Bosch Stiftung as part of the project "Restart: A Health Care Reform Workshop.”

 Find the bio and a photo of Mujaheed Shaikh here.

 Find information about the initiative "Restart” here.

-The Hertie School of Governance in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
+The Hertie School in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
 The school offers master’s, doctoral and executive education programmes, distinguished by interdisciplinary and practice-oriented teaching, as well as outstanding research.
 Its extensive international network positions it as an ambassador of good governance, characterised by public debate and engagement.
 The school was founded in 2003 by the Hertie Foundation, which remains its major funder.
 The Hertie School is accredited by the state and the German Science Council. www.hertie-school.org